aubreyja/ww_install/README.md

 On these systems it did install webwork.

-Note that at this time (7/2013) WeBWorK does not work on Fedora 18 or 19 due to changes in Apache 2.4.4 and mod_perl 2.0.8.
+Note that at this time (12/2013) WeBWorK does not work on Fedora 18+ or Ubuntu 13.10 due to the change to Apache 2.4.
+We hope to fix this soon.

 Usage
 -------